|Salary||$40.19 - $50.19/hour; $6,966.27 - $8,699.60/month; $83,595.20 - $104,395.20/year|

 For more information regarding the benefits Placer County has to offer please visit Placer County's Human Resources website.

-This is the full journey level class within the Occupational Therapist series.
-This class is distinguished from the Occupational Therapist I by the assignment of the full range of duties.
+This is the full journey level class within the Physical Therapist series.
+This class is distinguished from the Physical Therapist I by the assignment of the full range of duties.
 Employees at this level receive only occasional instruction or assistance as new or unusual situations arise and are fully aware of the operating procedures and policies within the work unit.
 Positions in this class are flexibly staffed and are normally filled by advancement from the entry level.

 Receives direction from the Supervising Physical/Occupational Therapist.
+May receive technical and functional supervision from a Senior Physical Therapist.

 Training & Experience Rating (100%)